-- a) Operation and production of electricity at the Termopernambuco plant. - b) Sale of electricity managing the portfolio of liberalised customers. - c) Management of the energy position of the renewable generators of the Neoenergia group.
+- a) Operation and production of electricity at the Termopernambuco plant. - b) Sale of electricity and energy solutions, managing the portfolio of liberalised customers.
+Development of solar energy micro-projects, installation of infrastructure and start-up of solar facilities, as well as other energy solutions. - c) Management of the energy position of the renewable generators of the Neoenergia group through the contracting of energy derivatives. - d) Support to the distributors of the Neoenergia group in relation to market variables and the management of contracting levels, taking into account regulatory restrictions on the sharing of information and infrastructure.